I have PSM and i just found out that even though they initiated my server they dont support GD on the initially installed apache 2.

 There has been a recent rash of Windows 2003 customers being hacked and having "UTorrent" installed, as well as having their Administrator password changed, rendering the server inaccessible.

 At the moment, we have yet to determine the vulnerability in Windows allowing the hackers to breach the systems however we believe it is related to RDP.
+We highly suggest you are complying with the following, to lessen your risk of having your server compromised:

-1) Run RDP on a non-standard port
+1) Run RDP on a non-standard port [url]

 2) Run a software firewall on your machine, blocking ALL unnecessary ports on your server.
 You should only have the bare minimum open.